AmanGoyal99/AmanGoyal99.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
 Thanks for visiting my page.
-I am an incoming graduate student at Carnegie Mellon University.
-Previously I have worked as a deep learning researcher in the domains of computer vision and deep learning.
+I am a graduate student at Carnegie Mellon University.
+Previously I have worked as a product manager and deep learning researcher in the domains of computer vision and deep learning.

-I had worked  as an AI Research Engineer at Emerging Systems Lab, Intel where my work was focused towards neural architectural search, pruning, and the metaverse.
+I had worked  as a Technical Product Manager at Emerging Systems Lab, Intel where my work was focused building models towards neural architectural search, pruning, and the metaverse.

-Previously I had worked as a research intern at [Optimization and Trustworthy ML Group](https://lsjxjtu.github.io/), Michigan State University where I was working on pruning of tracking and detection models for autonomous vehicles.
+Prior to that,  I had worked as a research intern at [Optimization and Trustworthy ML Group](https://lsjxjtu.github.io/), Michigan State University where I was working on pruning of tracking and detection models for autonomous vehicles.

 Apart from that I had also worked as a research intern at [XuLab](https://xulabs.github.io/), Carnegie Mellon University.
 My projects were based on the domains of 'Continual Learning' and 'Cryo-ET data analysis'.
 I had the pleasure of working under the guidance of [Prof. Min Xu](https://xulabs.github.io/min-xu/) and [Dr. Sima Behpour](https://scholar.google.com/citations?user=7bmIRwUAAAAJ&hl=en) respectively for the above projects mentioned.